 • Having a conversation with passengers

 Distracted driving can be fatal and cause catastrophic injuries to passengers, other motorists, pedestrians, and bicyclists.
+If you were involved in a car crash with a distracted driver in Connecticut, do not hesitate to contact one of the skilled attorneys at our firm for legal guidance.

 Connecticut Laws Regarding Distracted Driving